Blackhole perturbations in the Modified Generalized Chaplygin Gas model: Blackhole in Modified generalised Chaplyin gas model

 In the MGCG-based blackhole model, there are two parameters, Fig.~(\ref{fig:parameter_space}).
 Theoretically, $\Omega_{m}$ ranges from 0 to 1, while $\alpha$ can take any value, either positive or negative \cite{Sen:2005sk}.
 However, requiring the model to describe a blackhole with a well-defined horizon structure imposes constraints on the parameter space.
 Additional restrictions arise from observational data related to the parameters of the Modified Chaplygin Gas model.
 We have explored the $2\sigma$ or $95 \% $ confidence region around the experimental values of these parameters.
 Both sets of constraints point toward negative values of the $\alpha$ parameter.

-One of the key advantages of the Modified Chaplygin Gas Cosmology (MCGC) framework emerges in comparison with the Schwarzschild–de Sitter case, which corresponds to $\alpha = 0$.
+One of the key advantages of the Modified Chaplygin Gas Cosmology (MCGC) framework emerges in comparison with the Schwarzschild-de Sitter case, which corresponds to $\alpha = 0$.
 In that limiting case, the parameter $\lambda$ is restricted to values below $0.11$, which implies a high lower limit on the matter density parameter: $\Omega_{m} \geq 0.963$.
-However, when $\alpha$ takes non-zero values—as allowed in the MGCG scenario—this condition is significantly eased.
+However, when $\alpha$ takes non-zero values-as allowed in the MGCG scenario-this condition is significantly eased.
 The additional flexibility introduced by non-zero $\alpha$ permits a wider and more realistic range of $\Omega_{m}$, making MGCG a more adaptable and observationally consistent model for describing late-time cosmic acceleration.